Donald Knuth: Awards and honors

-In 1971, Knuth was the recipient of the first ACM Grace Murray Hopper Award.
-He has received various other awards including the Turing Award, the National Medal of Science, the John von Neumann Medal, and the Kyoto Prize.
+In 1971, Knuth received the first ACM Grace Murray Hopper Award.
+He has received various other awards, including the Turing Award, the National Medal of Science, the John von Neumann Medal, and the Kyoto Prize.

-Knuth was elected a Distinguished Fellow of the British Computer Society (DFBCS) in 1980 in recognition of Knuth's contributions to the field of computer science.
+Knuth was elected a Distinguished Fellow of the British Computer Society (DFBCS) in 1980 in recognition of his contributions to the field of computer science.

-In 1990 he was awarded the one-of-a-kind academic title of Professor of The Art of Computer Programming, which has since been revised to Professor Emeritus of The Art of Computer Programming.
+In 1990, he was awarded the one-of-a-kind academic title Professor of The Art of Computer Programming; the title has since been revised to Professor Emeritus of The Art of Computer Programming.

 Knuth was elected to the National Academy of Sciences in 1975.
 He was also elected a member of the National Academy of Engineering in 1981 for organizing vast subject areas of computer science so that they are accessible to all segments of the computing community.
 In 1992, he became an associate of the French Academy of Sciences.
 Also that year, he retired from regular research and teaching at Stanford University in order to finish The Art of Computer Programming.
-He was elected a Foreign Member of the Royal Society (ForMemRS) in 2003.
+He was elected a Foreign Member of the Royal Society in 2003.

 Knuth was elected as a Fellow (first class of Fellows) of the Society for Industrial and Applied Mathematics in 2009 for his outstanding contributions to mathematics.
 He is a member of the Norwegian Academy of Science and Letters.
 In 2012, he became a fellow of the American Mathematical Society and a member of the American Philosophical Society.
 Other awards and honors include: